aspuru-guzik-group/selfies/docs/source/tutorial.rst

 Index Symbols
 #############

-The state :math:`Q` is used to derive the size of branches, and the location of ring bonds.
-The branch and ring symbols denote how many symbols are used to derive a number (e.g. [Ring2] indicates that the subsequent two symbols encode the final number).
-Whenever the derivation is in state :math:`Q`, the subsequent one or more SELFIES symbols derive an integer.
-Each symbol :math:`s_i` is converted to an integer:
+The state :math:`Q` is used to derive the size of branches and the location of ring bonds.
+After a ring or branch symbol, the subsequent one or more SELFIES symbols are used to derive an integer from :math:`Q`.
+Note that the specific branch and ring symbol itself will specify exactly how many symbols are used in the derivation (e.g. ``[Ring3]`` indicates that the subsequent three symbols are used).

+First, each subsequent symbol :math:`s_i` is converted to an index :math:`\text{idx}(s_i)`, according to the following assignment:

 .. table::
     :align: center